w3f/Grants-Program/applications/Dante_Network.md

 Security is the most important point in this field, so it will be fully tested on the testnet.
 And there will also be some targeted hackathon events related to security.

 Dante Network will be a long-term project because our final goal is to provide a simple, easy-to-use, secure infrastructure.
-At that time, the interaction between most of the chains in web3 will be as convenient as communications with terminal devices in web2 through the internet.
+At that time, the interactions between most of the chains in web3 will be as convenient as the interactions with terminal devices in web2 through the internet.

 ## Additional Information :heavy_plus_sign: